Footpath surrounding the supporting structures of "Domus Flavia/Augustana" on the southern side of the hill

 Suetonius - The Lives of the Twelve Caesars - translation by J. C. Rolfe

-Miscellanea: 1) 1726 inscription celebrating one of the first restorations of ancient buildings by Francesco Farnese, Duke of Parma; 2) inscription celebrating a visit by Pope Benedict XIV in 1746;
+Miscellanea: (left) 1726 inscription celebrating excavations at "Domus Flavia" by Francesco Farnese, Duke of Parma; (right) 2) inscription celebrating a visit by Pope Benedict XIV in 1746;

-3) inscription on a wall of Domus Severiana (when part of it housed a convent) with verses from "Pange Lingua" (Sing my Tongue), a hymn by Venantius Fortunatus (530-609) (translation: Faithful Cross!
+3) inscription on a wall of Domus Severiana (when part of it housed a nunnery) with verses from "Pange Lingua" (Sing my Tongue), a hymn by Venantius Fortunatus (530-609) (Faithful Cross!

 above all other, one and only noble Tree!
 None in foliage, none in blossom, none in fruit thy peers may be; sweetest wood and sweetest iron!

 Sweetest weight is hung on thee!); 4) an ancient stone with carved lines and cavities.
-It might have been used for betting games (see similar stones at a Roman fort in Jordan); 5) "Rosa canina" flowers near Domus Tiberiana.
+It might have been used for betting games (see a similar stone at Thamugadi in Algeria); 5) "Rosa canina" flowers near Domus Tiberiana.
 The ancient Romans loved roses, but they knew only the small varieties (see a page on the Rose Garden of Rome)

 Guidebooks and audio guide devices are excellent tools for understanding and appreciating the historical and artistic importance of the Palatine monuments.
 Obviously they cannot cover some small details which can be noticed by wandering about without reading a guidebook or listening to the audio guide device.